-When an individual keeps feeling stressed due to a particular problem over a long period of time, it is chronic stress.
-Stress is actually a good thing when it is short term.
+When an individual keeps feeling stressed due to a particular problem over a long period, it is chronic stress.
+Stress is actually a good thing when it is short-term.
 It enables you to make wise decisions when confronted with a fight-or-flight situation.
-However, if the trigger i.e. the factor responsible for stress is present over a long period of time, the stress becomes chronic and this type of stress is not good.
-Chronic stress symptoms include constant headaches, lack of sleep, anxiety, weight loss or weight gain, and high blood pressure which can eventually lead to cardiovascular diseases.
-Chronic stress treatments are available and they can help an individual deal with chronic stress symptoms.
-Chronic stress treatments include identifying the underlining cause and eliminating it, diet, exercise, use of supplements and lots more.
+However, if the trigger or the factor responsible for stress is present over a long period, the stress becomes chronic.
+This type of stress is not healthy.
+For instance, an unhappy relationship will eventually lead to chronic stress unless the cause is removed.
+Financial difficulties and a high-pressure job are other causes of this condition.

 Understanding Chronic Stress

-Both these hormones, in combination with the nervous system, stop all the needless systems of the body which leads to decreased salivary flow, reduced blood flow to the digestive system and many others.
-The continuous supply of these hormones, adrenaline, and cortisol will keep the other parts of the body inactive.
-This is because the blood flows to the limbs, brain, eyes and the heart majorly rather than other parts of the body.
-This has harmful effects on both physical and mental health unless chronic stress treatments are administered.
+Both these hormones, in combination with the nervous system, stop many systems of the body that are not directly needed.
+As a result, the person may experience decreased salivary flow, reduced blood flow to the digestive system, and many other physical symptoms.
+The continuous supply of these hormones will keep the other parts of the body inactive.
+This is because the blood primarily flows to the limbs, brain, eyes, and heart rather than other parts of the body.
+This change has harmful effects on both physical and mental health unless chronic stress treatments are administered.

 Chronic Stress Symptoms

-- Heart-related problems: the continuous release of adrenaline and cortisol leads to increased heart rate.
+The continuous release of adrenaline and cortisol leads to increased heart rate.
 Imagine what will happen if the heartbeat is always on the rise.
 It will eventually lead to heart-related problems.

-- Insomnia: since the body remains in a state of high alertness, this prevents the individual from sleeping.
+Since the body remains in a state of high alertness, this prevents the individual from sleeping.

-- Decrease in muscle tone: since the muscles remain tense over a prolonged period, there can be an observed decrease in the muscle tone of the individual.
+Since the muscles remain tense over a prolonged period, there can be an observed decrease in the muscle tone of the individual.

 Other chronic stress symptoms are: